Compliance February 17, 2026 | 15 min read

 The foundation is the TX documentation standard with its 4 pillars: completeness, traceability, technical accuracy, and long-term usability.
 Each pillar directly contributes to the quality of the proof of funds.

 TX-Partner does not calculate taxes and does not provide tax advice.
-TX-Partner ensures that the crypto documentation is prepared so that tax advisors can calculate correctly and banks receive the substance they need for their compliance review.
+TX-Partner ensures that the crypto accounting is prepared so that tax advisors can calculate correctly and banks receive the substance they need for their compliance review.

 With the DAC8 directive, in effect since January 2026, crypto exchanges automatically report transaction data to tax authorities.
-The requirements for seamless crypto documentation continue to rise.
+The requirements for seamless crypto accounting continue to rise.
 Those who document their crypto history properly today are simultaneously prepared for proof of funds, tax audits, and future compliance requirements.

 Frequently Asked Questions